zextras/tech-doc/source/_includes/_usage/calendar.rst

 details.
 This option is useful if you have to schedule recurrent events without a fixed schedule.

+When an account is configured with multiple identities, it is possible to choose from which one to send the invitations: the e-mail's sender will then be automatically filled according the identity chosen.

 Attendees, whose presence is either mandatory or optional, can be added by writing their e-mail address.
 If the attendee already is not available or has some overlapping appointment, its e-mail address will